armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 Proximity matching is a way to quickly find a closest match of a TLSH hash in a set of known TLSH matches, which in turn correspond with files.

+Proximity matching can be done with a special data structure called "Vantage Point Trees", for example using a webservice[1].

 ## Generating JSON data files from BANG results

 The first step is to process BANG results and extract the right information